JoinColony/colonyNetwork/docs/_Docs_Overview.md

   * `IRecovery.sol`
   * `IEtherRouter.sol`

-Finally, all public and external functions from the logic contracts for an entity are composed into a single interface.
+All public and external functions from the logic contracts for an entity are composed into a single interface.
 For example the Colony interface - `IColony.sol` is a superset of the public and external functions from the logic contracts for a Colony entity, i.e. `Colony.sol`, `ColonyFunding.sol`, `ColonyPayment.sol` and `ColonyTask.sol`.

 This layer represents the Colony Network API, documented in the [Interface section](https://docs.colony.io/colonynetwork/interface-ietherrouter) of the documentation.

 **Logic layer**

-All function declarations live here and therefore this layer constitutes the majority of the code we write.
-There are often more than one contracts representing a single logical entity.
-For example the logic for a Colony entity is distributed across `Colony.sol`, `ColonyFunding.sol`, `ColonyPayment.sol` and `ColonyTask.sol`.
-Same thing is valid for the ColonyNetwork and ReputationMiningCycle entities.
-The TokenLocking logic however is succinct enough to be held entirely in the `TokenLocking.sol` contract.
+All function declarations live in this layer, which constitutes the majority of the colonyNetwork code.
+Functions that implement a feature or set of related actions are grouped together into a single contract.
+There are often several logic contracts representing a single logical entity.

+For example, the logic for a colony is distributed across `Colony.sol`, `ColonyFunding.sol`, `ColonyPayment.sol` and `ColonyTask.sol`.
+Likewise for the ColonyNetwork and ReputationMiningCycle entities.

-Note that this logic distribution is possible due to the [contract upgrade mechanism](/colonynetwork/docs-the-delegate-proxy-pattern/) we use where essentially all logic contracts for an entity, work with the same underlying `EtherRouter` delegate proxy instance.
+Note that this logic distribution is possible due to the [contract upgrade mechanism](/colonynetwork/docs-the-delegate-proxy-pattern/), in which all functions are called from the same underlying `EtherRouter` delegate proxy instance, regardless of where they are implemented.

 **Access layer**

 Access management in the network is handled by a group of contracts that underpin all of the application layers.

   * `CommonAuthority.sol`
   * `ColonyAuthority.sol`
   * `ColonyNetworkAuthority.sol`
   * `DomainRoles.sol`

 These are based on the `DSRoles` and `DSAuth` implementations from the [dappsys library of contracts](https://github.com/dapphub/dappsys-monolithic).
 For a full list of these contracts, see the "Roles and Authority" point below.
 Also see [modular permissions section](/colonynetwork/docs-modular-permissions) for design details.